-A significant portion of the Group's equipment and raw materials were purchased from its two suppliers, who collectively accounted for 57%, 44% and 50% of the Group's total equipment and raw materials purchases for the years ended December 31, 2020, 2021 and 2022, respectively.
+A significant portion of the Group's equipment and raw materials were purchased from its two suppliers, who collectively accounted for 44%, 50% and 65% of the Group's total equipment and raw materials purchases for the years ended December 31, 2021, 2022 and 2023, respectively.
+A significant interruption by these suppliers in the delivery of equipment and raw materials could impair the Group's ability to deliver the products and service and could materially adversely impact its consolidated statements of loss and other comprehensive loss and consolidated statements of financial position.
+The Group minimize such risk by introducing alternative suppliers to ensure a constant supply.